 Training is provided by a Registered Training Organisation (RTO).
 This may be the school, CIT or a private provider.

-To be eligible for an ACT training contract an ASBA must:
+To be eligible for an ACT training contract an ASBA student must:

 What are the benefits of an ASBA?